 In addition to jail time and fines, you may be sentenced to probation, substance abuse treatment, alcohol education classes, license revocation, and more.
 Other consequences for such a conviction include higher car insurance premiums, revocation of certain professional licenses, an inability to gain admission to college or graduate school, and greatly-strained personal relationships.

-For help in avoiding the statutory and collateral consequences of a first offense DWI in NC, contact Randall & Stump, PLLC right away.
-We are dedicated to protecting your rights and freedoms, and will fight vigorously to help you avoid the above penalties.
+For help in avoiding the statutory and collateral consequences of a first offense DWI, contact Randall & Stump, Criminal Defense Attorneys right away at (980) 237-4579.
+We are dedicated to protecting your rights and freedoms and will fight vigorously to help you avoid the above penalties.

-If you are stopped by a police officer and eventually arrested or charged with a first offense DWI, there are numerous defenses your attorney may use to improve your situation, such as:
+If you are stopped by a police officer and eventually arrested or charged with a first offense DWI in Mecklenburg County, there are numerous defenses your first time DUI attorney may use to improve your situation, such as:

-If you’ve been arrested for a DWI in North Carolina, call an attorney at Randall & Stump, PLLC right away.
-The consequences of a conviction for a first offense DWI in NC are serious and can affect your personal and professional lives for years to come.
-Our criminal defense attorneys have decades of experience assisting clients facing first time DWI charges, and they are prepared to help fight for you.
+If you’ve been arrested for a DWI in Mecklenburg County, call an attorney at Randall & Stump, Criminal Defense Attorneys right away.
+The consequences of a conviction for a first offense DWI in Charlotte are serious and can affect your personal and professional lives for years to come.
+Our Charlotte DUI lawyers have decades of experience assisting clients facing first time DWI charges, and they are prepared to help fight for you.